Here you will see the Garratt v Dailey case brief.

 Hill J, Supreme Court of Washington

-Ruth Garrett is an Appellant and Brian Dailey a Minor, by George S. Dailey, his Guardian ad Litem, Respondent.
+Ruth Garratt is an Appellant and Brian Dailey a Minor, by George S. Dailey, his Guardian ad Litem, Respondent.

 The Appellant sued the respondent for the battery.
 The trial court found in favor of Respondent.

-Appellant, appealed to Supreme Court of Washington, Supreme court remand the decision of the trial court for clarification.
+The Appellant appealed to the Supreme Court of Washington, Supreme court remanded the decision of the trial court for clarification.

 Ruth Garratt was about to sit in a lawn chair when Brian Dailey, a 5-year-old boy, moved it as a result Garratt fell and was injured.

 Garratt filed a battery lawsuit against the boy.
-The trial judge ruled in Dailey’s favor, stating that Dailey had no intention to injure Garrett.
+The trial judge ruled in Dailey’s favor, stating that Dailey had no intention to injure Garratt.

 - Can a minor commit tort?